siliconcompiler/siliconcompiler/docs/user_guide/data_model.rst

      - True / False

-Accessing schema parameters is done using the set(), get(), and add() Python methods.
-The following shows how to create a chip object and manipulating a schema parameter in Python.
+Accessing schema parameters is done using the :meth:`.set()`, :meth:`.get()`, and :meth:`.add()` Python methods.
+The following shows how to create a chip object and manipulate a schema parameter in Python.

 .. literalinclude:: examples/setget.py

-Reading and writing the schema to and from disk is handled by the read_manifest() and write_manifest() Python API methods.
+Reading and writing the schema to and from disk is handled by the :meth:`.read_manifest()` and :meth:`.write_manifest()` Python API methods.
 Supported export file formats include TCL, JSON, and YAML.
 By default, only non-empty values are written to disk.

 .. literalinclude:: examples/write_manifest.py

-The JSON structure below shows the 'design' parameter exported by the write_manifest()  method.
+The JSON structure below shows the 'design' parameter exported by the :meth:`.write_manifest()`  method.

 .. code-block:: json

     "design": {
         "defvalue": null,
-        "lock": "false",
+        "example": [
+            "cli: -design hello_world",
+            "api: chip.set('design', 'hello_world')"
+        ],
+        "help": "Name of the top level module or library.
+Required for all\nchip objects.", "lock": "false",
+        "notes": null,
-        "require": null,
+        "require": "all",
+        "scope": "global",
         "shorthelp": "Design top module name",
+        "signature": null,
         "switch": "-design <str>",
         "type": "str",
         "value": "hello_world"
     },

 To handle complex scenarios required by advanced PDKs, the Schema supports dynamic nested dictionaries.
 A 'default' keyword is used to define the dictionary structure during object creation.
 Populating the object dictionary with actual keys is done by the user during compilation setup.
-The example below illustrates how 'default' is used as a placeholder for the library name and corner.
+The example below illustrates how 'default' is used as a placeholder for the timing model filetype and corner.
 These dynamic dictionaries makes it easy to set up an arbitrary number of libraries and corners in a PDK using Python loops.

 .. code-block:: python

-   lib = 'default
+   filetype = 'default
    corner = 'default'
-   cfg['library'][lib]['nldm'] = {}
-   cfg['library'][lib]['nldm'][corner] = {}
-   cfg['library'][lib]['nldm'][corner]['default'] = {
+   # ...
+   scparam(cfg,['model', 'timing', filetype, corner],
+            sctype='[file]',
+            scope='global',
+            shorthelp=f"Model: Timing",
-       'switch': "-library_nldm 'lib corner format <file>'",
+            switch=f"-model_timing 'filetype corner <file>'",
-       'require': None,
-       'type': '[file]',
-       'lock': 'false',
-       'copy': 'false',
-       'defvalue': [],
-       'filehash': [],
-       'hashalgo': 'sha256',
-       'date': [],
-       'author': [],
-       'signature': [],
-       'shorthelp': 'Library NLDM timing model',
-       'example': [
+            example=[
-       "cli: -library_nldm 'lib ss lib ss.lib.gz'",
+                f"cli: -model_timing 'nldm-libgz ss ss.lib.gz'",
-       "api: chip.set('library','lib','nldm','ss','lib','ss.lib.gz')"],
-       'help': """
-       Filepaths to NLDM models.
-Timing files are specified on a per lib, per corner, and per format basis.
-Legal file formats are lib (ascii) and ldb (binary).
-File decompression is handled automatically for gz, zip, and bz2 compression formats.
-       """
-    }
+                f"api: chip.set('model','timing','nldm-ldb','ss','ss.ldb')"],
+            schelp=f"""
+            Filepaths to static timing models specified on a per filetype and per corner basis.
+Examples of filetypes include: nldm, nldm-ldb, nldm-libgz, ccs, ccs-libgz, ccs-ldb, scm, scm-libgz, scm-ldb, aocv, aocv-libgz, aocv-ldb.""")

 The SiliconCompiler Schema is roughly divided into the following major sub-groups: